 - The Tennessee State Convention formerly held at Second Creek Primitive Baptist Church near Five Points,TN in Lawrence County on the Second Sunday and the Saturday before in October has been combined with the Middle Tennessee Singing.
 We will sing from the Denson 1991 on Saturday only October 11, 2014

 - The Immanuel Baptist Singing is held on the Saturday before the Second Sunday in November At Immanuel Baptist Church 222 Belle Meade Blvd.
 Nashville between Harding Rd.US 70 and Harding Place.The singing starts at 9:30am and ends at 2:30pm.

-- We also sing at the Wilson County Fair in August in Lebanon,TN This year we will sing from 10:30am to 11:30am and again from 12pm to 1pm at the Fiddler's Grove Opry pavilion.
+- We also sing at the Wilson County Fair on August 16, 2014 in Lebanon,TN This year we will sing from 10:00am to 11am and again from 12pm to 1pm at the Fiddler's Grove Opry pavilion.
 Your book is your ticket in and you can stay at the fair however long you want.
 Byron says see the hypnotist!!!!
 The map in the photos is not updated for changes in parking.

 If you are an experienced singer new to Nashville, or passing through on a visit or on your way to a singing (Nashville is superbly situated for cheap flights to the Sacred Harp heartland)--or especially if you simply want to find out what we're so passionate about--please feel free to contact Tim Reynolds or Sandie Scott